bigskysoftware/htmx/test/servers/ws/README.md

-# WebSocket - Test Server
+# Htmx Realtime Test Server

-This package implements a test-suite WebSocket server for testing htmx.
+This package implements a realtime server for testing WebSockets and Server Sent Events (SSE) in htmx.

 ## What It Does